jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Now that your application is running, you can see and modify its code with IBM® Bluemix™ DevOps Services.

 ---
-##Enable Git integration and auto-deployment with Bluemix DevOps Services
+##Enable Git integration and autodeployment with Bluemix DevOps Services

 You can work with your application code in many ways.
-For example, with the auto-deploy feature, you can modify the code that runs in your app by pushing the changes to a
+For example, with the autodeploy feature, you can modify the code that runs in your app by pushing the changes to a
 Git repository.
-The mechanism that implements auto-deployment is powered by the BUILD & DEPLOY capabilities of Bluemix DevOps Services.
+The mechanism that implements autodeployment is powered by the BUILD & DEPLOY capabilities of Bluemix DevOps Services.

-1. To enable auto-deployment, go to the Bluemix overview for your application and click **ADD GIT**.
+1. To enable autodeployment, go to the Bluemix overview for your application and click **ADD GIT**.
 You get a Git repository that is populated with example code and a deployed app.
 ![Add Git button](/tutorials/jazzeditor/images/bm-add-git-integration_NEW.png)
 You might be prompted to enter your password to verify that Bluemix DevOps Services can act on your behalf.